royasutton/openscad-amu/docs/README.md

 ------------

-[openscad-amu] is being developed to support the construction of automated design flows with Doxygen-based documentation for [OpenSCAD] language-based mechanical design.
-It establishes a framework that enables documentation and build-scripts to be embedded into the __\*.scad__ design source.
-It incorporates two distinct but complementary features that may be used together or independently:
+[openscad-amu] is being developed to support the construction of automated design flows with Doxygen-based documentation for OpenSCAD language-based mechanical design.
+It establishes a framework that enables documentation and build-scripts to be embedded into __\*.scad__ design source.
+It incorporates two complementary but distinct features that may be used together or independently:

     (1) Design Compilation Automation, and
     (2) Design Documentation Generation.

-In either case, design __\*.scad__ source files are augmented with structured auxiliary comments.

-Build scripts are automatically extracted at compile-time to construct [Makefiles] that manage the design compilation. [openscad-amu] provides source code filters that extend [Doxygen], and provides additional [special commands] with features useful in mechanical design.
-The design flow automates the documentation extraction and formatting for each __\*.scad__ source with embedded [Doxygen] content.
+In either case, the design __\*.scad__ source files are augmented with auxiliary structured comments.
+Build scripts are automatically extracted at compile-time to construct [Makefiles] that manage design compilation. [openscad-amu] provides source code filters that extend [Doxygen], and provides additional [special commands] with features useful in mechanical design.
+The design flow automates documentation extraction and formatting for each __\*.scad__ source with embedded [Doxygen] content.

 <p align="center">
 <img src="assets/flow_intro.svg" alt="" border="0" usemap="#adf.map"/>